PrinceSingh15/Digital-CLock/README.md

 # Digital-CLock
-Basic digital clock using python
+Basic GUI digital clock using python

+## How interface looks ?
+In capture file you can see its interface.